Carl A says "buy a GTRV WESTY, you won't regret it"...

 My GTRV has carried kayaks, bicycles, scuba gear, trailered motorcycles, run from hurricanes, pulled a boat, an Airstream, and made the midnight run to the convenience store for Ben and Jerry's without missing a beat.
 I have never experienced a moment’s

 trouble with any factory or custom part of my van and intend to buy another if I ever wear this one out.
-I look forward to meeting your team when I come to Canada to pick up my next GTRV.
+I look forward to meeting your team when I come to pick up my next GTRV.

 PS: The window turned out to be an easy repair once the glass man got instructions from your installation team.
 No structural components of the van had to be moved to remove and replace the window assembly."